Namelecc/phalanx/README.md

-# phalanx
+# Project Phalanx

-A set of cheat and boost hunter tools for lichess users
+Project Phalanx is an open source set of hunting tools, meant for use on lichess.